akimwong/akimwong/articles/summaries/storytelling/Readme.md

 # Five Essential Presenting Tips for Data Professionals
 (Learn how to tailor your words to the situation)
+- Outward Appearance: Your presentation becomes the outward appearance of what you have done.
+If your presentation is poor then this reflects poorly on you.
+You don’t want customers, colleagues, or higher-ups to think that you struggle with communicating simple ideas.
+- Good Presentations Build Your Reputation:  When people notice that your presentations are engaging and insightful, you will build a positive reputation.
+- Create a Data-Driven Culture: By creating high-quality data presentations you are improving data literacy.
+This attention to quality in presentations is often contagious!
 ## 1. Understand Your Audience
+Before even beginning to draft your presentation, I would suggest that you find answers to the following questions:
+- Who will attend my presentation?
+Try to get a rough idea of the audience.
+- What level of data literacy does the audience have?
+If possible, try to reach out to someone that is representative of the audience and ask them about their data literacy.
+- •	What aspect is the audience interested in hearing about?
+Try to understand what the audience is interested in.
 ## 2. Use Visuals Religiously

 ## 3. Avoid Jargon and Keep it Simple Silly